 The Software stacks block in the output shows the available software stacks:

-In the future we may mark some stacks also with
+without having to re-initialize from scratch.
+In the future we may mark some

 The next block, titled Modify the module display style, contains several modules that can be used to change the way the module tree is displayed:

 ModuleColour: these modules can be used to turn the colour on or off in the module display.

 ModuleLabel: change the way the modules are subdivided in blocks and the way those blocks are presented.